-Collaborators & Sponsors: Collaborators & Sponsors: Presented by the International Sculpture Center.
-Collaborators & sponsors for the 29th ISC Conference include: Bullseye Glass, Form 3D, King School Museum of Contemporary Art, Leland Iron Works, Littman and White Galleries, Michael Curry Design, Mudshark Studios, Portland Open Studios, Pacific Northwest College of Art, Pacific Northwest Sculptors, Portland Art Museum, Portland Open Studios, Portland State University, Regional Arts & Culture Council, and Savoy Studios.
-This program is made possible in part by funds from the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts and by funds from the National Endowment for the Arts.
+Presented by the International Sculpture Center.
+Collaborators & Sponsors: Art Research Enterprises, Art Work Fine Art Services, Inc., Bullseye Glass, Ed Carpenter, Eichinger Sculpture Studio, Form 3D, King School Museum of Contemporary Art, Leland Iron Works, Littman and White Galleries, Michael Curry Design, Mudshark Studios, Pacific Northwest College of Art, Pacific Northwest Sculptors, Portland Art Dealers Association, Portland Art Museum, Portland Community College, Portland Open Studios, Portland State University, Profile Laser LLC, Reed College, Regional Arts & Culture Council, and Savoy Studios.
+This program is made possible by funds from the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts and by funds from the National Endowment for the Arts.

 What is the target audience for this event?